【關於Mark】

 LANGUAGES English + Chinese

 HOW TO PREPARE?
-Requirement: you will receive a CD by the Bunun (included) to prepare for the session with them.
-Reserve some time to familiarise yourself with the repertoire.
+Requirement: you will receive a download album by the Bunun (included) to prepare for the session with them.
+Sign up early and reserve some time to familiarize yourself with the repertoire!

 YOUR TEACHER Mark van Tongeren is a Dutch sound explorer with a deep interest in the synergy of arts, sciences and contemplative traditions.
-Mark has over 25 years of experience in theatre, music and dance productions and holds a PhD from Leiden University’s Academy of Creative and Performing Arts.
-He practices yoga for some twenty years and all kinds of voice / music / performance practices for 30 years.
+Mark has over 30 years of experience in theatre, music and dance productions and holds a PhD from Leiden University’s Academy of Creative and Performing Arts.
+He practices yoga for some 25 years, created a form of yoga that integrates artistic-performative tools about 12 years ago.
+He has played and experimented with and studied numerous kinds of voice / music & performance practices since he was a teenager and continues to expand his ‘voca-bulary’.
 Read more details below or check outwww.fusica.nl.

 SUPPORTING TEAM & CONTACT This workshop is brought to you by Jackal Mei (organiser), Hong-Hong Lin (translator), Mark van Tongeren and Sunny Chang (Hsi Yin, administrative assistant).

-▲ For any questions about the contents, and to register please contact Sunny (speaks Chinese and English):
+▲ To register, and ask any questions about the contents, and lodging, please contact Jackal Mei:

 (We will do our best to reply within 3 working days)